AmirolAhmad/JomKFC-FirefoxOS/README.md

 * [http://amirolahmad.github.com/Firefix-OS-KFC-MY-locator/](http://amirolahmad.github.com/Firefix-OS-KFC-MY-locator/)
 * [http://amirolahmad.github.com/Firefix-OS-KFC-MY-locator/manifest.webapp](http://amirolahmad.github.com/Firefix-OS-KFC-MY-locator/manifest.webapp)

-**Note:** If you use the Add Directory option in the Simulator, make sure to change `"launch_path": "/Firefix-OS-KFC-MY-locator/index.html"` to `"launch_path": "index.html"` and the icon paths accordingly since it runs it as a packaged app directly from the root folder of the Firefix OS KFC MY locator.
+**Note:** If you use the Add Directory option in the Simulator, make sure to change `"launch_path": "/Firefix-OS-KFC-MY-locator/index.php"` to `"launch_path": "index.php"` and the icon paths accordingly since it runs it as a packaged app directly from the root folder of the Firefix OS KFC MY locator.

 All options to test packaged apps are outlined in the [How to install packaged apps in Firefox OS – options and tools](https://hacks.mozilla.org/2013/03/how-to-install-packaged-apps-in-firefox-os-options-and-tools/) article